unik-name/docs.unikname.network/docs/uns-network-glossary/README.md

 ### UNIK-NAME Mobile App

-The mobile app used to manage user's @unik-name.
+The mobile app used to manage user's @unikname.
 These app is also a fully featured wallet for owning and transfering UNS and UNIK Tokens.

 ### UNIPs, Uns.Network Improvement Proposals